 Anne is currently also a Senior Lecturer at Amsterdam University College (AUC), where she teaches Human Rights Human Security and Peace Lab.
 She was formerly Head of Studies, Academic Core, as well as Diversity & Outreach Coordinator at AUC.
 Anne holds a PhD in International Relations; her research focuses on peace and conflict studies, particularly the role of youth, voice and agency.

 Do you have ideas or questions about diversity policy at the UvA?
 Leave a message in our suggestion box.

 Chief Diversity Officer Anne de Graaf is supported by the CDO-team (Chief Diversity Officer-team).
 The team works together intensively to achieve the goals.

-Fatima was born in Alkmaar, she currently lives in Amsterdam and is of Moroccan origin.
-She has a background in Social Work & Service at the Hogeschool van Amsterdam (HvA), and she studies General Social Studies at the UvA.
-In addition to her coursework, Fatima has been active in the Education Committee and as a board member at Amsterdam United, which is a superdiverse platform at the UvA.
+She studied Social Work at the Hogeschool van Amsterdam (HvA) and Interdisciplinary Social Sciences at the UvA.
+She has also been active in the Education Committee and as a board member of Amsterdam United.

 Alfrida (Alfie) has been working with the CDO team since April 2018.
 Her tasks as Researcher/Educator include teaching and promoting inclusive education practices, diversity literacy and workshops on implicit bias.
 She also organizes diversity-related events at the UvA.
 As an Afro-Bonairian woman, she is able to transform her personal experiences facing racism and colonialism into valuable knowledge for her work.